amrvortex/deployment-process-project-starter/README.md

 ## Credits

-This project was completed as part of the Udacity Cloud DevOps Engineer Nanodegree.
+This project was completed as part of the Udacity Fullstack Javascript Nanodegree.
 Thanks to Udacity for the starter code and project structure, and to the AWS and CircleCI documentation which I referenced constantly while building this.

 ## License